top of page

 Please keep in mind, every child learns at a different pace.
 Therefore, our goal is for your child to master these skills by the end of the school year.

-• Identifies the number of items in each category
+• Compares the number of objects in two groups correctly

 TENNESSEE READING 360